 Not every injury is as obvious as a broken bone, clearly, and statute of limitation laws recognize this issue.
 Many states allow a “date of discovery” rule for notice and filing deadlines for personal injury cases, especially when medical malpractice is to blame.
 This rule will start or restart the typical statute of limitation so that it begins on the first day an injury was noticeable or was linked specifically to a certain cause.

 For example: Your state has a two-year statute of limitations for personal injury claims.
 Your doctor prescribes you heart medication in 2010.
 In 2015, you suffer a liver failure that requires surgery to correct.
 In 2016, evidence is released that suggests the heart medication you had been taking all along was damaging your liver the whole time.
 You would likely be able to file a medical malpractice suit against the doctor for prescribing dangerous medication, or against the pharmaceutical company that produced it, despite your beginning to take the medication more than two years ago.

 Understanding statutes of limitations and the subtle nuances to the law can be difficult unless you are well-versed in personal injury litigation and regulations.
-Allow our Joplin, Springfield, and Rogers/Bentonville personal injury attorneys from Johnson, Vorhees & Martucci to assist you.
+Allow our Joplin and Springfield personal injury attorneys from Johnson, Vorhees & Martucci to assist you.
 With more than 140 years of combined legal experience, there is sure to be nothing about your case that surprises us.

 Call 417.313.1130 to request a free case evaluation today.